Location: Mahón, Spain

 The archaeological site of Sa Cudia Cremada, in the vicinity of the city of Mahón, is located in an agriculture holding’s property, where very well-preserved architectural, ethnological and archaeological elements blend in a unique and characteristic Minorcan landscape.
 Even though all the area is archaeologically rich, the most distinctive part is formed by a talaiotic settlement along with its necropolis.
 The most visible structures are three talaiots (monumental tower-like structures) around which the rest of the structural remains are organized in the dwelling area.
 Hence, this culture’s name derives from the talaiot, its most characteristic and unique building.

-Due to the exclusiveness of the talaiotic culture as a witness of a past society, unique in the world as a significant evidence of the human being’s past, Menorca talaiòtica (talaiotic Minorca) aspires to become a UNESCO World Heritage site in 2017 through its candidature.
-This candidature is represented by 32 selected archaeological sites on the island, Sa Cudia Cremada being one of them.
+Due to the exclusiveness of the talaiotic culture as a witness of a past society, unique in the world as a significant evidence of the human being’s past, Menorca talaiòtica (talaiotic Minorca) aspires to become a UNESCO World Heritage site through its nomination.
+This nomination is represented by a series of selected archaeological sites on the island, Sa Cudia Cremada being one of them.

 The main aim of fieldwork is that of approaching the talayotic culture to students through different tasks related to an archaeological excavation.
 Fieldwork will be combined with lab work, lectures, workshops as well as excursions to discover the natural environment of an island which was declared Reserve of the Biosphere by the UNESCO in 1993.
 During the course free days will be available to students so they can explore and enjoy the traditional horse festivals, whose origins date back to the medieval period, which take place in several towns in Menorca during summertime.